andjoer/AI_color_grade_lut/README.md

 - finally the complete folder (above named "example") needs to be zipped.

+# Train the model and generate the LUT

+- Upload the training data into the 64pix2pix notebook and start the training
+- Download the model
+- Upload the model and the image that should be trained into the pix2LUT notebook
+- Generate and download the LUT
 # Below is a user guide for people who are absolutly new to using Jupyter notebooks and Google Colab

 - go to the Notebook you would like to use (for training 64pix2pix) and open in Colab